ambient-innovation/rancher2-upgrade/README.md

 To make changes, proceed as follows:

-1. Make your changes to the code
-2. $ docker login (Credentials in 1 Password)
-3. $ docker build -t ambientinnovation/rancher2-upgrade:v1.0.2 -t ambientinnovation/rancher2-upgrade:latest .
-4. $ docker push ambientinnovation/rancher2-upgrade:v1.0.2
-4. $ docker push ambientinnovation/rancher2-upgrade:latest
+1. Make your changes to the code, just push to the repo.
+It is configured as automated build.
+The branch "master" will receive the tag "latest" and each Git Tag will create a corresponding docker tag.